 How Much Does a Reverse Mortgage Pay?

 The amount of money you can borrow depends on how much home equity you have available.
-You typically cannot use more than 80% of your home’s equity.
+You typically cannot use more than 80% of your home’s equity based on its appraised value.
 As of 2018, the maximum amount anyone can be paid from a reverse mortgage is $679,650.
 However, most people will be paid much less.

 The exact amount the reverse mortgage will pay you depends on a few different factors, including your age, the current home value, and your interest rate.
 The chart below shows how much of a difference these factors can make it determining the amount of equity you can tap into: